ShayQ/recipe-app-api/README.md

   * Handle uploading media files with Django
   * Customize the Django admin
   * Configure a Postgres database

-This course has one singular focus: To teach you how to create an advanced API from start to finish using best practice principles and Test Driven Development.

 # What I've learned
   * Setting up a local development server with Docker